- September 27, 2016

 The documents contained in this library are intended to help NAA members plan for natural disasters and other emergencies.
-These include sample policies, best practices and business assessment and planning tools that have been shared with the NAA Community by other NAA members and public agencies such as FEMA and the American Red Cross.
+These include sample policies, best practices and business assessment and planning tools that have been shared with the NAA Community by other NAA members and public agencies such as FEMA, the American Red Cross and the Centers for Disease Control and Prevention.

 The attached documents contain hurricane preparation tips from NAA members, including the Bay Area Apartment Association and Regatta Apartment Homes.
 The Apartment Association of Greater New Orleans has also shared a document containing everything they learned after Hurricane Katrina, including information to give residents, insurance tips and generic forms.
 This guide is also attached here.